CBC-UCONN/RADseq_tutorial/00_preliminaries.md

 OUTFILE=$(echo $INFILE | sed 's/fq.gz/bam/')
 ```

-The key to the array job is the SLURM header line `#SBATCH --array=[0-32]%20`.
+First comes the SLURM header.
+The key to specifying this as an array job is the header line `#SBATCH --array=[0-32]%20`.
 This line means that the script should be run 33 times, with up to 20 tasks running at a time.
 Each task is given a number, from 0-32, which is assigned to the variable `$SLURM_ARRAY_TASK_ID`.
-We use each of the tools and concepts described above to load relevant software and define input and output files with one major wrinkle:
+We use each of the tools and concepts described above to load relevant software and define input and output files.
+There is one major wrinkle:

 We use a _bash array_(`FASTQS`), which is essentially a list, to hold all the fastq file names.
+The array is specified like this:

+`FASTQS=($(ls -1 $INDIR/*.fq.gz))`

-In each instance of the script, we use `$SLURM_ARRAY_TASK_ID` to pull one element from the array, assign it to `$INFILE` and process it.
+In each instance of the script, we use `$SLURM_ARRAY_TASK_ID` to pull one element from the array and assign it to the variable `$INFILE`:

+`INFILE=$(echo ${FASTQS[$SLURM_ARRAY_TASK_ID]} | sed 's/.*\///')`

+The `sed` call uses a regular expression to remove the path from the file name.

 The actual call to the aligner is left out of this code snippet and will be described in the [relevant section](/01c_Lacewings_stacksrefmap.md).

 We also have written a [more detailed tutorial on using array jobs](https://github.com/CBC-UCONN/CBC_Docs/wiki/Job-arrays-on-Xanadu).